imperialwicket/elasticsearch-logstash-index-mgmt/README.md

 This script generically walks through the indices, sorts them lexicographically, and deletes anything older than the configured number of indices.

+### elasticsearch-remove-expired-indices.sh

+This script generically walks through the indices, and deletes anything older than the configured expiration date.

 ### elasticsearch-close-old-indices.sh

 This script generically walks through the indices, sorts them lexicographically,